grfiv/healthcare_twitter_analysis/README.md

-    Input: list_of_filenames   a text file with fully-qualified file names starting_at         the line number of "list_of_filenames" where processing should start ending_at           if 0   process all files following the "starting_at" line in "list_of_filenames" if > 0 process the files from line "starting_at" to line "ending_at" in "list_of_filenames"
+    Input: list_of_filenames   a text file with fully-qualified file names starting_at         the line number of "list_of_filenames" where processing should start ending_at           if 0   process all files beginning with the "starting_at" line in "list_of_filenames" if > 0 process the files from line "starting_at" to line "ending_at" in "list_of_filenames"

     Output: a csv file named "bigtweet_filexxx.csv", where xxx is the "starting_at" number